Literary Translator

 Translator’s note

 My first translated book — and the one that introduced me to the world of editorial translation.
-A project born from the desire to discuss the topic with so many mothers and friends in my circle.
-I wanted them to access this content so we could deepen the conversations the book inspires.
+This project was born from a desire to explore its themes with so many mothers and friends in my circle.
+I wanted them to have access to this content so we could deepen the conversations the book inspires.

-This translation was born thinking of the many Brazilian families who can — and should — enjoy a life with fewer things and more calm.
-This book transformed my family’s dynamic at home, and I wish it does the same for many other families.
+That’s how this translation came to life: with Brazilian families in mind — families who can, and should, embrace a life with fewer things and more calm.
+This book transformed the rhythm of my own home, and I hope it does the same for many others.

 Contact